cogdog/wp-dimension/docs.md

 The reason we use Header image controller, is you can upload more than one image, and use the option to randomize each time.

-The other theme specific options are now under a **WP-Dimension** panel at the bottom of the Customizer
+The other theme specific options are now under a **WP-Dimension** panel listed in Customizer

 ### Front Icon
 Under `Dimension Logo` upload your own image.
 Amazing!